openhab/openhab-docs/_addons_bindings/zigbee/org.openhab.binding.zigbee/README.md

 This will log data into the standard `openhab.log` file.
 There is an [online log viewer](https://opensmarthouse.org/utilities/logviewer/zigbee/) available for viewing the logs.

 Note that logs can only show what is happening at a high level - it can't show all data exchanges between the device and the coordinator - just what the coordinator sends to the binding.
 For this reason it can be difficult to debug issues where devices are not joining the network, or other low level issues need resolving.
 In such cases a network sniffer log is required, which requires additional hardware and software.
+Information and software required to use an Ember dongle as a sniffer can be found on the [OpenSmartHouse](https://opensmarthouse.org/blog/zigbee_network_sniffer) site.

+### ZigBee Console Commands

+The openHAB command line interface provides a number of commands to interact with the ZigBee framework.
+These can provide useful options for debugging when things aren't going as planned, and can also provide advanced users a means to make changes that are not possible directly through the binding.
+This section will provide information on a few common issues that users may come up against, but is not an exhaustive user manual for low level ZigBee commands.

+All commands described below must be preceded by the word `zigbee` on the command line.
+To keep the documentation concise this is omitted in the examples below.

+To list all known nodes, use the `nodes` command.
+This will list the nodes and endpoints of the nodes, and is often required as a first step in order to get the node ID or endpoint ID for other commands.
+Nodes and endpoints are often required as arguments in commands and can typically be entered in decimal or hexadecimal node number with a decimal endpoint - e.g. `0x1234/1`, or `4660/1` - both of these describe the same node/endpoint.

+#### Device Information (Fingerprint)

+In some instances a device may not work correctly.
+This could be because the binding had problems during initialisation, or possibly because the device supports features not implemented in the binding, or possibly the device may implement custom functionality.
+To understand this, there is a `fingerprint` command.
+This command will attempt to poll the device to get a list of all the commands and attributes that the device supports and create a concise list.
+Note that this may not work on all devices if the device doesn't support the functionality discovery commands.

+#### Binding and Reporting

+The binding table is used within ZigBee to configure devices to send reports to the binding when their state changes.
+The binding will attempt to set the required ZigBee bindings during device initialisation, but sometimes this can fail.
+Often this may occur on older devices that have limited memory, and only have a small number of entries in the binding table, and then manual manipulation of the table may be required.

+The binding table for a node can be displayed with the `bindtable` command.
+It can then be updated with the `bind` command, and bindings can be removed with the `unbind` command.

+A second part to the binding and reporting system is the reporting.
+The binding table tells the device where it should send reports, but the actual reports must be configured as well.
+Many attributes in a ZigBee cluster can be configured to send reports if their state changes, or at a periodical rate if there have been no state updates within a certain time.
+Analogue values can be configured so that they report if the value changes by a certain amount so that the reports do not flood the system.
+Care must be exercised when changing this configuration as it may interfere with the binding operation.

+The exact command required to configure reporting can depend on whether the attribute is a binary or analogue type.
+The console commands `subscribe` and `unsubscribe` allow the user to manipulate the reporting of an attribute, and the `reportcfg` command can be used to display the current configuration.

 ## Known issues